Do you want more followers? Imagine this:

 Should you pay to have large accounts share your work?

-If you have read any of my previous blogs about growing an Instagram following (here and here), you know that I first gained momentum when a couple of larger accounts shared my posts.
-It is the most effective way to gain followers quickly in my experience.
+If you have read any of my previous blogs about growing an Instagram following (here and here), you know that I gained momentum when a couple of larger accounts shared my posts.
+It works to gain followers if the sharing account is legit.
 When one account shared a time lapse video of mine on 10/26/2017, I gained 3900 followers over 4 days.

 The post got 6,000+ likes and 21 comments.
 I estimate I gained an additional 200-270 followers above my normal growth rate over three days.
-But as a data junkie, here is a fun insight comparison for you:
+But as a data junkie, here is a fun insight comparison of my original post and the shared account’s post (they were kind enough to sent a screenshot).

 Now, the share account in this example was very generous in supplying the analytics for this post, and I will not provide their name as an account to avoid.
 They were professional, prompt, and still provided a service that was beneficial.
 If I had only 300 followers and was suddenly up to 570 over a couple of days, the $10 would feel worth it.

-How to tell if a share account is legit:
+How to tell if a share account is worth your time:

 - Look at their likes and comments per post.